Surreal ordered exponential fields: Trigonometric fields and surcomplex exponentiation

+is a discrete subring of $K$.
+Thus, if we require $Z$ to be \emph{initial}, then $Z$ is a subring of $\Oz \cap K$ by~\cite[Theorem 6.5]{EK}.
+Under what conditions is $Z$ an integer part of $K$?
+That is, under what conditions, including the requirement that $Z$ be initial, ensure that $\exp$ coincides with the canonical exponential function on $K[i]$? \end{open question*}

 By Corollary~\ref{trigexpcor} any trigonometric-exponential field $K$ admits an initial embedding into $\No$.
-However, this initial embedding may not be unique, so there is no way to equip $K[i]$ with a canonical exponential function in general.
+However, this initial embedding may not be unique, so there may not be a way to equip $K[i]$ with a canonical exponential function in general.